olssongerthel/Kaospilot/app/api.md

 <a name="t"></a>
 ### t(string, [locale]) ⇒ <code>String</code>
-Translates a string into another language, given that a translation is available in the locale folder.
+Translates a string into another language, given that a translation is available in the 'locale' folder.
+Translations are stored as JSON files.
+See https://github.com/mashpie/i18n-node for more information about the format.
+The folder will be automatically created if it doesn't exist.

 **Kind**: global function
 **Returns**: <code>String</code> - The translated string.